dderevjanik/github-vscode-icons/README.md

 ## About

-Extension for browser, which displays [vscode-icons](https://github.com/vscode-icons/vscode-icons) in github, gitlab and bitbucket repositories.
-It also displays `vscode-icons` in user's pastebin list.
+Extension for browser, which displays [vscode-icons](https://github.com/vscode-icons/vscode-icons) in Github (including Gist), Gitlab and Bitbucket repositories.
+It also displays `vscode-icons` in user's Pastebin list and in Sourceforge projects.

 If you're familiar with beautiful extension for vscode called `vscode-icons`, then you know that you need also one for Web.
 Brain will recognize different icons much faster and when you're spending several hours per day on websites like github, gitlab or bitbucket, this extension is for you.
 If you look at github repository with displayed `vscode-icons`, you'll get instant overview of used technologies by their specific icons (*look at screenshots below*).

+Go to [changelog](./CHANGELOG.md) to see latest changes

 ## Screenshots